Polymorphia: Compositional process

 The manuscript sketches of the score reveal insights into his compositional procedure.
 The sketch for Polymorphia is 33 pages long and is ordered and numbered in reverse chronology.
 The complete draft of the score appears first, followed by sketches “which grow progressively more fragmented and graphically abstract.”
 The earlier sketches are abstract graphic drawings made from Penderecki’s aural concepts.
 From these, he formulated pitch material and formal structure.
 Finally a shorthand notation was applied which could be translated into the complete piece of music.
 This score, as well as others in the sonoristic style, are notated in cutout format.
 Also, the sketches are visually impressive with their use of red, green, blue, and black ballpoint ink.
 Also noteworthy is Penderecki’s encephalographic pitch notation in the second A section from rehearsals 57 through 60.
 Here, he bases the composition on actual electroencephalograms, which are representations of brain waves.
 These were recorded at the Kraków Medical Center as patients listened to a recording of his Threnody for the Victims of Hiroshima.
 The musical effect created is that of sound masses of unbroken sliding pitches.

 In popular culture

 Rock musician Jonny Greenwood collaborated with Penderecki on an album featuring Polymorphia released on March 13, 2012 and including a piece composed by Greenwood entitled 48 Responses to Polymorphia.

 Polymorphia is used in the soundtrack of the horror films The Exorcist by director William Friedkin (1973) and The Shining by director Stanley Kubrick (1980).
+The song plays during the scene where Wendy Torrance discovers page after page of Jack Torrance's manuscript reading nothing but "All work and no play makes Jack a dull boy."